alibowndyn/hohoemu/README.md

-# hohoemu
+# Hohoemu
-Hohoemu is an x86-64 assembly learning tool.
+My Bachelor's thesis project.

 This project is an educational tool designed to help students learn x86-64 assembly programming by providing an interactive GUI.
 It uses the Unicorn CPU emulator framework to execute assembly code and offers a user-friendly GUI with debugging-like functionality.